 Results and interpretation

 The results of (3) are reported in Table 5.
 Daily new mortality rates and new mortality growth rates are positively associated with COVID-19 residuals across all five specifications, although not statistically significantly so.
 Specifically, countries that saw higher new mortality rates or higher new mortality growth rates were likely to see wider divergence in realized CDS spreads from model-implied values.
-The total mortality rates and the total mortality growth rates are negatively related to the COVID-19 residuals and the growth rates become statistically significant when adding the economic and policy variables.
+The total/cumulative mortality rate and its growth rate are negatively related to the COVID-19 residuals and the growth rate becomes statistically significant when adding the economic and policy variables.
 While the mortality and mortality growth rates together only explain a small share of the variation in COVID-19 residuals (R-squared of 1.24%), adding the other COVID-19 specific variables (mobility index and growth of policy stringency index) increases the R-squared to 5.3%.
 This suggests that the economic ramifications directly related to lockdowns account for a bigger share of CDS adjustment than the mere thought about additional future lockdowns that could be indicated by mortality dynamics.
 However, the biggest jump happens when we include policy responses and economic variables so that we reach an R-squared of roughly 19.2%.
 In specifications 2 and 5 we also see that the SI growth does not explain the CDS residual in a statistically significant way; the mobility coefficients are statistically significant across specifications whereas the SI growth coefficients are not.
 The interpretation is that mobility—as an ad-hoc measure of daily economic activity—has a much more pronounced effect on CDS residuals than the strictness of containment policies.
 This suggests that sovereign risk pricing during peak COVID-19 has been predominantly driven by country-specific economic activity outcomes: As countries fell deeper into recessions, their sovereign spreads increased accordingly.

 Interestingly, all three policy measures, i.e. Fed, ECB, as well as interaction terms of country-specific fiscal policies have statistically significant associations with COVID-19 residuals across most specifications.
 For example, the interaction of the fiscal policy dummy with the external debt level is positive, indicating that countries that increased their debt burdens through stimuli or countries that already have relatively high debt burdens to begin with were likely to see larger spread increases, although only marginally so.
 More (hidden) debt owed to China is also positively associated with CDS residuals, albeit not statistically significantly so across all specifications.
 However, the interaction of debt owed to China with the fiscal policy dummy is negatively correlated with residuals and statistically significantly so.
 This seems to indicate a somewhat indifferent view of investors about the fiscal sustainability of announced stimuli, which can probably be partially explained through the fact that many financial market participants are not aware of the (hidden) debt that countries owe to China.
 Lastly, the oil income effect is highly statistically significant in specifications 3 and 4 which indicates that oil exporters experience a relative compression of peak COVID-19 residuals over oil importers.
 A finding worth pointing out is the F statistic of the first specification.
 Since the statistic is not significant, we cannot reject the null that the group of COVID-19 variables are jointly insignificant.
-This means that the COVID-19 residuals are not driven by COVID—19 related risks but rather by traditional drivers of sovereign debt pricing such as fiscal space, oil income effects, and global factors such as US and European monetary policy as specification 4 features jointly significant variables.
+This means that the residuals are not driven by epidemiological risks but rather by traditional drivers of sovereign risk pricing such as fiscal space, oil income effects, and global factors such as US and European monetary policy as specification 4 features jointly significant variables.